Updated on January 28, 2022

 There are a lot of important things to do when you get injured and you require assistance in handling the injury, whether it be medical, legal, or both.
 Too often injuries are the result of someone else’s negligence or stupidity.
-It is often tough to even think, let alone be organized doing it, when you are hurt.
-But if there may be legal issues, insurance claims, or other challenges resulting from the injury that are really important to handle in a logical and organized manner so you have the best chance of seeing a claim through to payment or settlement in the future.
+It is often tough to even think, let alone be organized doing it when you are hurt.
+But if there may be legal issues, insurance claims, or other challenges resulting from the injury that is really important to handle in a logical and organized manner so you have the best chance of seeing a claim through to payment or settlement in the future.

 The very first thing to consider when an injury happens is to seek medical attention.
-This is especially important in vehicle accidents and work related injuries.
-Most states have limitations on how long you have to both report the injury and seek medical attention, because if you do not, you risk being penalized or losing the ability to seek restitution for expenses, losses, and care or repair.
+This is especially important in vehicle accidents and work-related injuries.
+Most states have limitations on how long you have to both report the injury and seek medical attention because if you do not, you risk being penalized or losing the ability to seek restitution for expenses, losses, and care or repair.

-Colorado requires reporting within four days of a work related injury.
+Colorado requires reporting within four days of a work-related injury.
 If you do not, and you seek workman’s compensation in Colorado, you may lose payment for your days off up to and inclusive for the four days.
 It may also affect the claim overall.
 You also have to utilize the posted providers, if the employer has a list, for medical care.

 If the injury is a result of a vehicle accident, Colorado is a little different than some states.
-It is mandatory to report any vehicle accident, regardless of damage to the vehicle, if there is any injury involved.
+It is mandatory to report any vehicle accident, regardless of the damage to the vehicle, if there is any injury involved.
 The statute of limitations for vehicle injuries to proceed with a claim is three years in Colorado, two for wrongful death.
 Damage to a vehicle claims must also be filed within three years of the date of the accident if you seek insurance coverage for the damage.

 Since Colorado Is no longer a no-fault state for auto accidents and now a comparative responsibility state, meaning you file against the other party’s insurance and they sort out who was how much at fault, it is critical you do certain things to help your personal injury attorney in Colorado Springs so they have valuable information.
-This includes pictures of the accident scene, photos of damage to the vehicles, copies of the police report and any tickets issued to you, and as detailed a written out statement as you can accurately remember on what happened, and who said what.
+This includes pictures of the accident scene, photos of the damage to the vehicles, copies of the police report and any tickets issued to you, and as detailed a written out statement as you can accurately remember on what happened, and who said what.
 This will be invaluable especially in injury claims as they begin to piece together what happened and who was really at fault.